top of page

 So called Solidarity Emigration

-Time of 1980's.
-August events caused a large waive of Polish emigration to many western countries in Europe and beyond, New Zealand included.
+Time of the 1980's.
+August events caused a large wave of Polish emigration to many western countries in Europe and beyond, New Zealand included.
 They began their life in exile in refugee camps in Western Europe.
-Being mainly in a productive age, educated, with well established family life, they decided, often over night, to emigrate due to unstable situation.
-This emigration was in many cases of the unknown nature.
+Being mainly in a productive age, educated, with well established family life, they decided, often overnight, to emigrate due to unstable situation.
+This emigration was in many cases of unknown nature.

 This wave of Polish emigrants to New Zealand established Polish schools for their children, Polish folklore groups and cultivated Polish traditions.